matildedol/matildedol/README.md

 I did my bachelor's in economics, loved it and then opted for more math

-I love being outside, talking with friends, sailing and studying - though probably in that order 🏄🏼‍♀️🌊🌞🏔️
+I love being outside, talking with friends, sailing, and studying - though probably in that order

+🏄🏼‍♀️🌊🌞🏔️

 In my GitHub profile you will find the projects I have worked and am working on.
 More to come ;)